Eagles on the Rhine

 Nearing the landing zone, the fields of Johannahoeve farm, the Poles realised they were in serious trouble when heavy ground fire and bursts of shrapnel from flak shells ripped into their wooden craft.
 However, no one was expecting a flight of Messerschmitt fighters to suddenly roar into attack and shred some of the gliders with cannon fire.
 To make matters worse, German ground forces were also making a concerted attack to seize the landing zones.
 Casualties were heavy and Peter Stainforth, who was in charge of a troop attached to C Company, 2nd Battalion, noted the hellish conditions in his memoirs Wings of the Wind. ‘[Enemy aircraft] came down again and again to rake those gliders that got down safely and the crews worked frantically to unload jeeps and guns.
 The Germans on the northern end of the landing zone joined in with machine guns and mortars, and counter attacked.’
 Only three Polish anti-tank guns were brought out of the maelstrom, their teams and other survivors sent to joint their compatriots at Oosterbeek.
 But some of the Poles became disorientated during the fighting and simply attached themselves with the nearest British formations, reporting to their units hours later.

 With more time to consider the plan, nagging doubts crowded Sosabowski’s mind: were the British absolutely sure that the ferry, the most critical part of the equation, was in 1st Airborne’s hands?
-The British liaison officer, Stevens, informed Sosabowski early on 21 September that the ferry was secure according to the latest signal from Urquhart’s HQ (communications, albeit temperamental, had now been established).
-Urquhart was either misinformed or, in his desperation for tangible support, was being economical with the truth as a British reconnaissance patrol had inspected the ferry the night before and that was all.
+The British liaison officer, Stevens, informed Sosabowski early on 21 September that the ferry was secure according to the latest signal from Urquhart’s HQ (communications, albeit temperamental, had been established).
+Urquhart was either misinformed or, in his desperation for tangible support, being economical with the truth as a British reconnaissance patrol had inspected the ferry the night before and that was all.
 The boat was noted as missing at dawn on 21 September, presumed sunk by the enemy.
 In fact, the ferry had been allowed to drift downriver by its captain who had feared the Germans would utilise it for their own purposes.